rjaffe/rdm_metrics/readme.md

+# UPDATE: June 2018
+RDM tasks are now being tracked in Asana, so we have added a Jupyter notebook that runs the metrics script on a .csv file exported from that service.
+We have refactored the code to adapt to the changed process, and created a set of folders to store:

+• Arguments passed to the metrics script ("Metrics_args_from_Asana")

+• Configuration of the dictionaries ("Metrics_config_files), and

+• Output files written by the script ("Metrics_output").

+Be sure to install these folders in your directory tree.
+Note that the configuration files and output data are not to be shared broadly, so these files will be ignored by Git.

 # rdm_metrics
 Scripts for cleaning, counting, displaying, etc. Research Data Management program metrics based on data compiled in the Google Sheet "Research IT Consulting Engagement Log."